balparda/fapfavorites/README.md

 glance, especially taking into account that it is stored compressed, and has shown to be a minimal fraction compared to the downloaded images size.
 Typically it will take much less than 0.5% of the size of the actual images and usually the whole database file won't even reach 1Mb.
+If you chose to encrypt your database all of this will be safely hidden by encryption.